Bucks stay hot from 3-point range in 126-96 rout of Bulls

-MILWAUKEE (AP) — Giannis Antetokounmpo had 29 points, 12 rebounds and eight assists and the Milwaukee Bucks used torrid 3-point shooting to blast the short-handed Chicago Bulls 126-96 on Friday.
+Giannis Antetokounmpo had 29 points, 12 rebounds and eight assists and the Milwaukee Bucks used torrid shooting to blast the Chicago Bulls 126-96 on Friday.

+Milwaukee shot 22 of 45 on 3-point attempts.
+This came three nights after the Bucks made an NBA-record 29 3-pointers on 51 attempts in a 144-97 rout of the Miami Heat.

+“The guys that we have, they’re ready,” Antetokounmpo said.
+“They’re ready to shoot the ball right now.
+I told them to stay ready because that ball is coming.”

-Milwaukee shot 22 of 45 from 3-point range, and Antetokounmpo was two assists from a second straight triple-double.
+Antetokounmpo was two assists from a second straight triple-double.
 The reigning two-time MVP had 26 points, 13 rebounds and 10 assists Wednesday in a 119-108 loss at Miami.

-The Bucks have beaten the Bulls 11 straight times, the second-longest winning streak by either team in the history of this series The Bulls won 12 straight over the Bucks from December 1995 to March 1998.

-Bulls coach Billy Donovan said before the game Friday that Hutchison had tested positive and was still in Washington, where the Bulls played their last two games.
-Markkanen, Arcidiacono and Satoransky were back in Chicago.

-After the Bulls grabbed a 5-0 lead, the Bucks pulled ahead for good by scoring 12 straight points on four 3-pointers – two from Donte DiVincenzo and one each from Khris Middleton and Brook Lopez.
-Milwaukee broke the game open by closing the first half on a 15-2 run and then scoring the first four points of the third quarter to grab a 66-40 advantage.
+He only went 1 of 5 from 3-point range Friday but set up many of his teammates for open shots.

+“We feel like we’ve added a little more shooting depth, more guys who can make shots,” Bucks coach Mike Budenholzer said.
+“I just feel like Giannis is really doing a great job of kind of being a facilitator, a point guard, finding shooters and finding opportunities.”

+Forbes had 18 points in 22 minutes and was the Bucks’ second-leading scorer.

+“It took some time to get acclimated,” the former San Antonio Spurs guard said.
+“New system.
+New players.
+New coach.
+I think it took a lot just to kind of find my groove and where I fit in on this team.
+They’ve got confidence in me, and playing with guys like Giannis and Khris (Middleton), it makes my job easy.”

 The Bucks shot just 7 of 38 on 3-point attempts in a 130-110 loss at New York on Sunday, but they’ve gone 67 of 137 in three games since.

-Milwaukee had made an NBA-record 29 3-pointers on 51 attempts in a 144-97 rout of the Miami Heat on Tuesday.
-The Bucks followed that up by going 16 of 41 in a loss at Miami the next night.

-Bryn Forbes scored 18 points, and Middleton had 14 for the Bucks.
-Bobby Portis provided 13 points and 12 rebounds.
-DiVincenzo, Pat Connaughton and Jrue Holiday added 11 points each.
+Their latest 3-point outburst helped the Bucks beat the Bulls for an 11th straight time.

+“We really felt like we needed to try to jam the lane up a little bit, try to keep the ball out of the paint, certainly try to take away (Antetokounmpo’s) driving angles to the rim,” Bulls coach Billy Donovan said.
+“Tall order to do.
+We gave up a lot of 3’s because of that.”

 Zach LaVine scored 16 points and Denzel Valentine had 14 for the Bulls.
 Wendell Carter Jr. and Coby White each added 12.